 This popular Central California state park has three separate units.

 - The southern entrance to Pismo State Beach is on Pier Avenue in the town of Oceano.
-As you approach the beach Oceano Campground is on your right.
+As you approach the beach Oceano Campground is on your right (555 Pier Ave, Oceano, CA 93445).
 At the end of Pier Ave you can drive your car onto the beach.
 From there if you drive south, you enter Oceano Dunes State Vehicular Recreation Area where hard-core 4×4 and ORV enthusiasts roam the massive dunes.

 - The central entrance to Pismo State Beach is on Grand Avenue in the town of Grover Beach.
 Visitors can drive onto the beach at this entrance too, but they are only allowed to drive south towards the Oceano entrance.
 There is no state park campground at the Grover Beach entrance, but the day-use facilities are superb.

-- The northern entrance to Pismo State Beach is next to the North Beach Campground in the city of Pismo Beach.
+- The northern entrance to Pismo State Beach is in the city of Pismo Beach next to the North Beach Campground (399 S Dolliver St, Pismo Beach, CA 93449).
 A trail to the beach begins on Highway 1 outside the campground.
-The beach at this location is only for walking.
-Vehicles are not allowed on the sand north of the Grover Beach entrance.
-But that makes this end of the state beach much quieter and because of the lagoon that forms next to the campground this is the best bird-watching location.
+The beach at this location is only for walking as vehicles are not allowed on the sand north of the Grover Beach entrance.
+The lack of cars makes this end of the state beach much quieter, and because of the lagoon that forms next to the campground, this is the best bird-watching location.
 If you are visiting between October and February, check out the Monarch Butterfly Grove which is next to the campground.